2004 1000 km of Nürburgring

 The 2004 1000 km of Nürburgring was the second round of the 2004 Le Mans Series season, held at the Nürburgring, Germany.
-It was run on July 4, 2004.
+It was run on 3 July 2004, and was also considered to be the 66th running of the Eifelrennen.

 Official results

 Class winners in bold.
 Cars failing to complete 70% of winner's distance marked as Not Classified (NC).

 † – #36 Gerard Welter was disqualified in post-race inspection for having an illegal airbox fitted to the car.